 Solids content The percentage weight, usually of a water based dispersion that would remain after evaporation is complete.
 Spacers Plastic crosses used during installation of tiles to form even joint spaces between tiles.
 Special characteristics Characteristics of the adhesive or grout which provide further information about its general performance.
 Substrate The floor or wall to which tiling is to be fixed.
 Suction The force that draws water or liquid into a substrate or tile Tanking system As system to stop water leaking into water sensitive substrates such as plywood of gypsum.
 Terracotta A traditional red porous tile that is generally quite thick.
 The surface is usually smooth and is sealed during installation to protect the tile.
 Terazzo Manufactured from chips of aggregate set into cement or resin.
 This is then ground down and polished to show a mix of aggregate.
 Often manufactured to bespoke designs.
 Tile backer boards A specially-designed substrate for tile installation.
 They are generally very rigid and have a similar thermal/moisture expansion to tiles, making them ideal background material.
 They are suitable for heavier tiles than can't be used on plasterboard.
 Transverse deformation Deflection recorded at the centre when a beam of hardened adhesive is subjected to three-point loading.
 It is used to evaluate the deformability of the adhesive.
 Travertine A form of limestone that is often chosen due to it aesthetic qualities.
 It is often veined or pitted with bands caused by organic impurities.
 Uncoupling membrane A membrane used to reduce stress between a finishing layer and the substrate when there are likely to be different rates of expansion/contraction.
 Under-floor heating/under tile Warming Either heated water pipes or warming electrical matting under the tiles.
 They heat the entire floor to a comfortable temperature of around 26°.
 Water pipes are generally classed as under - tile warming as it warms the tiles.
 Water absorption The amount of water absorbed by capillary action when the surface of a grout prism is in contact with water any additional pressure.
-WBP plywood Thin layers of wood bonded at 90° to each other to form a rigid board that resists warping.
+WBP plywood Thin layers of wood bonded at $90^{\circ}$ to each other to form a rigid board that resists warping.
 WBP (Water and boil -proof) grade is recommended for tiling.
-Wetting capability The ability of a combined adhesive layer to wet the tile. < Less than or equal to.
+Wetting capability The ability of a combined adhesive layer to wet the tile. &lt; Less than or equal to. &gt; more than or equal to.

-Unit 201 Health, safety and welfare in construction
+Unit 201/601 Health, safety and welfare in construction

+UAN: A/504/6719

-Level: 5
+Level: 2

 Credit value: 7

+GLH: 70

+Endorsement by a sector or regulatory body: This unit is endorsed by Construction Skills, the Sector Skills Council for the construction industry.

-Aim: The aim of this unit is to provide the learner with the knowledge to carry out safe working practices in construction, in relation to sourcing relevant safety information and using the relevant safety procedures at work.
+Aim: The aim of this unit is to provide the learner with the knowledge to carry out safe working practices in construction, in relation to sourcing relevant safety information and using the relevant safety procedures at work

-Learning outcome The learner will: 1. know the health and safety regulations, roles and responsibilities Assessment criteria The learner can: 1.1 identify health and safety legislation relevant to and used in the construction environment 1.2 state employer and employee responsibilitie s under the Health and Safety at Work Act (HASWA) 1.3 state roles and responsibilities of the Health and Safety Executive (HSE) 1.4 identify organisations providing relevant health and safety information 1.5 state the importance of holding on-site safety inductions and toolbox talks.
+1. know the health and safety regulations, roles and responsibilities

+- 1.1 identify health and safety legislation relevant to and used in the construction environment - 1.2 state employer and employee responsibilities under the Health and Safety at Work Act (HASWA) - 1.3 state roles and responsibilities of the Health and Safety Executive (HSE) - 1.4 identify organisations providing relevant health and safety information - 1.5 state the importance of holding on-site safety inductions and toolbox talks.